atherias/gmap/hw/01/cpp/README.md

 **Important**

 - Ensure that you place the .obj input file in the CMake file for this project.
-- Specify pathway of input .obj file on line 41
+- Specify pathway of input .obj file on line 42
-- Specify name of output .obj and .csv files on lines 42-47
+- Specify names of output .obj and .csv files on lines 43-48

 To compile and run: